03/18/2018 / By Edsel Cook

 A recently-developed prebiotic fiber rich in beta-glucan sugars could help patients who suffer from intestinal permeability.
-Recently tested by a Swedish team, the yeast-derived natural supplement promises to amend leaky gut, reported NutraIngredients article.
+Recently tested by a Swedish team, the yeast-derived natural supplement promises to amend leaky gut, reported a NutraIngredients article.

 Developed by pharmaceutical company Biothera Inc. and produced by Kerry Group, Wellmune is a prebiotic dietary fiber made from bakers’ yeast.
 It is rich in beta-glucans, a group of sugars found in the cell walls of bacteria, fungi, yeasts, and certain plants like oats and barley.